 I worked on a project that uses a framework.
-To add a new sub class I had to change the visibilities of the super class that was part of the framework.
-I was able to compile the the framework on my own without the need to create a local repository, create a new artifact and new version by:
+To add a new sub class I had to make the base class, that is part of the framework, open for extension.
+I was able to compile the framework on my own without the need to create a local artifact repository then create a new artifact and new version by the following steps:

 Composite Build